microsoft/vscode-docs/blogs/2020/05/06/github-issues-integration.md

 ![Completion Suggestions](completion-suggestions.gif)

 The list of possible issues is configurable with the setting `githubIssues.queries`, so if you work across multiple repositories you can include queries for those issues.
+The queries use the [GitHub search syntax](https://help.github.com/en/articles/understanding-the-search-syntax).
 The list of users includes the collaborators in the currently open repository.

 ![Issue Queries](issue-queries.png)